sighupio/fury-getting-started/fury-on-eks/README.md

 #### (optional) Create S3 Bucket to hold the Terraform remote

-Altough it is a tutorial, it is always a better practice to use a remote Terraform state over a local one.
+Altough this is a tutorial, it is always a good practice to use a remote Terraform state over a local one.
 In case you are not familiar with Terraform, you can skip this section.

 1. Choose a unique name and a AWS region for the S3 Bucket: